groundlight/groundlight_ros/README.md

 Some users prefer to put the token into their bashrc file so that it is always ready to be used.
 To do this, run: `echo 'export GROUNDLIGHT_API_TOKEN="<YOUR API TOKEN>"' >> ~/.bashrc && source ~/.bashrc`.

+# A Simple Demo
+To try a minimal example with Groundlight ROS on your laptop, you can run: `ros2 launch gl_webcam bringup.launch.py` to launch the demo application, and then `ros2 run gl_webcam webcam_example --ros-args -p query:="Is the person giving a thumbs up?"` to ask a question.
+Feel free to adjust the query to whatever you like.

+This sample application will create a brand-new Groundlight detector for you.
+Therefore, the response times will be slow at first.
+After submitting several image queries, your model will become more robust and return results much more quickly.

 ## Usage
 This library assumes that your robot already has a topic where camera frames are published frequently and that the messages are of type `sensor_msgs/Image`.
 If this is not case, you may need to create a node to publish to such a topic.

 Make note of the topic where your robot is publishing camera frames.
 If you are unsure, start up your robot and run: `ros2 topic list`.
 Browse the topics and find the one that seems right.
-Verify the type by running `ros2 topic type <topic_name>`.
+Verify the type by running `ros2 topic type <YOUR CAMERA TOPIC>`.

-Now you're ready to try a minimal example with Groundlight ROS:
-1. Launch your robot according to the instructions provided in the ROS 2 package for your robot.
-If there is a separate launch file for your robot's camera, launch that too.
-2. Start the Groundlight action server: `ros2 launch gl_image_query groundlight.launch.py camera_topic:=<YOUR CAMERA TOPIC>`
+To launch the Groundlight Image Query Action Server, run: `ros2 launch gl_image_query groundlight.launch.py camera_topic:=/<YOUR CAMERA TOPIC>`.
-3. Run the Groundlight ROS hello world program: `ros2 run gl_image_query hello_world`

-This will run a simple example that takes a picture from your robot's camera and asks the question "Is there a person in this picture?"
-At first, the response times will be slow because your model is new, but after submitting several image queries, your model will become more robust and return results more quickly.

-## Sample Applications
-This library provides several sample applications of Groundlight being used with different robots.
-You can browse the `sample_applications` folder to get inspiration for how to use this library.
+To see some examples of how to submit a Groundlight Image Query in ROS2, you can browse some of our [Sample Applications](https://github.com/groundlight/groundlight_ros/tree/main/sample_applications).